Libyan armed faction takes over U.S. Embassy annex in Tripoli

 Jones, now based in Malta, said, however, that the embassy compound “is now being safeguarded and has not been ransacked.”

-The U.S. government believes the main embassy compound is still intact and has not been seized, a U.S. official in Washington told Reuters, speaking on condition of anonymity.
+The U.S. government believes that while the annex has been seized, the main compound has not suffered a similar fate, a U.S. government source in Washington told Reuters.

-The official said that while the pool area of the residential annex was full of intruders, there was no indication of any similar scene at the embassy itself.
+Later on Sunday, a senior State Department official said in a statement: "We've seen the reports and videos and are seeking additional details.
+At this point, we believe the embassy compound itself remains secure but we continue to monitor the situation on the ground, which remains very fluid.

 The Misrata-led groups refuse to recognize Libya’s central government and elected parliament, which have moved to the remote eastern city of Tobruk.